 COM 499 Internship in Communication.
 An opportunity for a significant experiential learning experience outside of the classroom.
 Admission to the internship program is through a formal application and approval process.
 A student's academic record and active participation in the communication activities of the department are major criteria for admittance into the program.
 Consult with a department faculty member for details.
 Prerequisites: junior or senior standing and approval of the department faculty.
-Graded S or U. 4, 8, or 12 Semester Hours.
-May be repeated for a total not to exceed 12 Semester Hours.
+Graded S or U. 1-16 Semester Hours.

-Department of Computer Science and Information Systems
+Department of Computer Science

-The Department of Computer Science and Information Systems offers a program which gives students a broad background in the fields of the discipline while maintaining harmony with the overall mission of the University.
+The Department of Computer Science offers a program which gives students a broad background in the fields of the discipline while maintaining harmony with the overall mission of the University.
 The Mission of the Department is to prepare students to: engage in meaningful work in the computing disciplines, adapt to rapidly-changing computing technologies, and use information technology in an effective and ethical manner.